tweag/bsideslv-devsecops-sdlc/README.md

 Attendees will learn to integrate security tools and pre-commit hooks into their development environment thus enhancing code security off the bat:

 1. 3rd party plugin integration.
 In this part of the talk we explore third-party tooling that can be integrated into the IDE to aid in linting and SAST.
 An example here includes the SonarLint plugin.
-We also look at CodeQL and GitHub Copilot [Part 1 - Module1: IDE Integration](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-1-ide-integration)
+We also look at SonarLint and GitHub Copilot [Part 1 - Module1: IDE Integration](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-1-ide-integration)

 2. Setting up pre-commit hooks to aid in security will be explored.
-This includes tools such as AWS Labs git-secrets and Talisman.
+This part of the workshop walks through using Talisman.
 [Part 1 - Module2: pre-commit Hooks](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-2-pre-commit-hooks)

 3. Git ignores.
 Git ignore files are a great way of preventing config files which may contain secrets, and other undesirable files such as .zips accidentally being committed.
 In this portion of the talk we provide practical examples of using .gitignore to aid in security.
 [Part 1 - Module 3: Preventing accidental commits](https://github.com/tweag/dev-sec-ops-workshop/tree/main/part1#module-3-preventing-accidental-commits)